dstotijn/ct-diag-server/README.md

 ## TODO

-- [ ] Add tests for HTTP handlers.
 - [ ] Design and implement spec for creation of short lived OTPs for health care professionals, to be used as a bearer token for device users to authenticate the `POST` request for uploading Diagnosis Keys.